Learning to Answer from Correct Demonstrations: Introduction

+More generally, we consider real-valued rewards $\rexp(x,y) \in [0,1]$, and do not require the demonstrator $\piexp$ to be optimal (i.e., to always answer in $\sigmaexp(x)$).
+Our goal is to compete with the {\em value} of the demonstrator, where the value of a policy $\pi: \cX \to \Delta(\cY)$ is defined as:

+For binary rewards, $V_\rexp(\pi)$ is exactly the {\em accuracy} of the predictor $\pi$.
+Our goal is to learn a predictor $\widehat{\pi}$ that produces \emph{good} responses to unseen contexts sampled from $\cD$, as captured by $V_{\rexp}(\widehat{\pi})$.
+In particular, we would like to learn a predictor whose value (i.e.,~accuracy) is nearly as good as that of the demonstrator:

-This is \emph{offline imitation learning} in contextual bandits with an \emph{optimal} demonstrator.
-In modern large language models (LLMs), this is exactly the problem addressed during the \emph{supervised fine-tuning} (SFT) phase,\footnote{Response generation by LLMs can be seen as a Markov Decision Process (MDP), where the response $y$ is a token sequence and each token is an action.
+This is \emph{apprenticeship learning} \citep{abbeel2004apprenticeship,syed2007game}, aka \emph{imitation learning}, in contextual bandits from offline data.
+We argue that in modern large language model (LLM) training, this is exactly the problem addressed during the \emph{supervised fine-tuning} (SFT) phase,\footnote{Response generation by LLMs can be seen as a Markov Decision Process (MDP), where the response $y$ is a token sequence and each token is an action.
 In this MDP, transitions are deterministic, the `state' includes the full prompt $x$ and all previously generated tokens, and rewards are sparse—typically only given at the end.
 Thus we find treating response generation as a contextual bandit with the entire response $y$ as a single action, as a more useful abstraction for our purposes.
-Indeed, treating $y$ as a single action is also the view routinely taken in the study of question-answering for LLMs \citep[e.g.,][etc.]{ rafailov2023direct, huang2025best,wu2025invisible}.} where the model is trained on curated datasets of question–answer pairs with perfect answers.
+Indeed, treating $y$ as a single action is also the view routinely taken in the study of question-answering for LLMs \citep[e.g.,][etc.]{ rafailov2023direct, huang2025best,wu2025invisible}.
+See also \Cref{rem:deterministic-MDPs}.} where the model is trained on questions with expert-generated good (perhaps near-optimal) answers, and the goal is to be able to answer {\em as well as} the expert.